 School attendance and parent/guardian involvement are central to making sure that each of our students is able to reach his/her fullest academic potential.
 Should you find that it's necessary for your student to be absent from school for any reason, please call the school attendance line.
 If the absence is due to a medical appointment, we ask that you please provide the office with a medical note upon your child's return to school.
 Also, please contact us right away if you feel there are circumstances causing your child to miss significantly more school than usual.

-Because Berlin Middle School operates on a trimester schedule missing even a seemingly small number of classes can have a big impact on academics.
+Because Berlin Middle School operates on a semester schedule missing even a seemingly small number of classes can have a big impact on academics.
 Please visit the Attendance Counts website to find out how your missing days can affect your student's ability to graduate on time.

 Regular communication from the school will help parents understand the importance of consistent attendance and help them know when their student is in jeopardy of missing too many days.